jagnoor/WorldCup2026Charts/BACKLOG.md

   Decision Ledger · Whistle Ledger · Wall chart, localized); argentina.html's nav now links the Decision Ledger; all sitenavs cross-link consistently.

+## ✅ Done — Retrospective lead panel on the Overview (2026-07-21)
+The retrospective now OPENS the home page instead of trailing it: a colorful lead panel (warm-gradient sticker card with a candy top bar) containing (1) a three-sentence summary of the tournament's controversy — 20 contested calls / 17 matches, Egypt's protest, the ban lifted under presidential pressure; (2) the **four findings as color-coded tiles** (gold/pink/sky/mint, each deep-linking to its evidence: champion carded least → discipline table; Egypt paid most → Zico incident; Argentina pattern → Whistle Ledger; off-field wounds → Balogun entry); and (3) the three deep-read cards.
+Order is now Retrospective → bracket → trace-a-team.
+EN/ES.

 ## ▶ NEXT EPOCH — "The Reckoning": the officiating retrospective (researched 2026-07-21)

 **The data is gathered** (`incidents.js`): 20 cross-verified incidents across 17 matches — every